mulesoft-consulting/HowTo-Series-Examples/devops-maven-howto_1.0.0/devops-howto_1.0.0/README.md

 ## Example Use Case

-Maven is implemented on top of an existing [SOAP project] (https://www.mulesoft.com/exchange/#!/expose-database-through-soap-web-service) to enable build automation.
+Maven is implemented on top of an existing [MUnit project] (https://www.mulesoft.com/exchange/#!/expose-database-through-soap-web-service) to enable build automation.

 ## Set Up and Run the Example